mbr1989/andys-off-grid-cabin/README.md

 ## 📌 Overview

 This project provides a robust, self-hosted monitoring and control architecture for an off-grid solar installation.
-It integrates an **EEL 24V (8S) 280Ah LiFePO4 DIY Battery Box** (equipped with built-in heating pads and a **JK-PB2A16S20P Inverter BMS**), an **EPEVER Tracer 5420AN MPPT Charge Controller**, a **Victron Phoenix 24/800 Inverter** (dedicated exclusively to refrigerator operation), and an **EPEVER iPower-Plus 2000W Inverter** (supplying the main cabin AC network and high-load workshop equipment), managed by a **LilyGO T3S3 V1.2 (ESP32-S3) MCU with LoRa support**.
+It integrates an **EEL 24V (8S) 280Ah LiFePO4 DIY Battery Box** (equipped with built-in heating pads and a **JK-PB2A16S20P Inverter BMS**), an **EPEVER Tracer 5420AN MPPT Charge Controller**, a **Victron Phoenix 24/800 Inverter** (thermostatically switched for refrigerator operation), and an **EPEVER iPower-Plus 2000W Inverter** (supplying the main cabin AC network and high-load workshop equipment), managed by a **LilyGO T3S3 V1.2 (ESP32-S3) MCU with LoRa support**.

 Modbus RTU communication with the charge controller, BMS, and EPEVER inverter is handled via a **MAX13487 Auto-Flow-Control RS485 module**.